 HERE’S A LIST OF THE TOOLS I USED IN THIS RECIPE:

 FYI these are affiliate links – which means if you use these links I will make a small commission of whatever you purchase.
 The price of the item remains the same whether or not you use this link and it’s at zero additional charge to you.
 All commissions support this blog.

 - Crockpot Salsa Chicken

 - ADD INGREDIENTS TO POT: Layer in the chicken breasts, sprinkle with salt, and then pour enough broth to just cover the chicken (for me this is anywhere between 3 and 4 cups, depending on the size of the chicken breasts).

-- PRESSURE COOK: Lock the lid into place, make sure the knob is set to “sealing”, and set to Pressure Cook on High for 11 minutes.
+- PRESSURE COOK: Lock the lid into place, make sure the knob is set to “sealing”, and set to Pressure Cook on High for 11 minutes (or 13 minutes for frozen chicken).
 May take up to 20 minutes to reach pressure.
 When the cooking time has finished, make sure the cooker is turned off (and not to keep warm).
 You can opt to do a quick release or 10 min natural release – I’ve done both and the chicken comes out great either way.